 Who accepts PayPal?

-Remember that just because businesses that use First Data (or a reseller) can accept PayPal doesn’t mean they automatically will.
+Remember that just because businesses that use Fiserv (or a reseller) can accept PayPal doesn’t mean they automatically will.
 To take PayPal mobile payments, a business will still need to have a compatible contactless (NFC) credit card machine and support for NFC transactions.
+(Or utilize a PayPal Zettle mobile reader.)
 It’s worth noting, however, that many EMV (chip card) terminals are also NFC capable.
 So as more businesses upgrade due to chip cards, they may also be able to accept contactless payments.